 Information about how to log into this training will emailed to you at least two days before it begins.
 If you don’t receive this email, please first check your spam folder, then contact firstname.lastname@example.org.

 What if I have a conflict with one of the three parts?
 Each session builds upon the previous session.
 Therefore, if you have a conflict with one or more of the parts, we recommend not registering for this training.
+It will be offered several times in-person and online in 2020, so alternate offerings may work better for your schedule.

 Will the session be recorded?
 Because of the highly interactive nature of this training, which will include ongoing conversation via chat and polls, it will not be recorded.